laravel/cashier-stripe/UPGRADE.md

 Thirdly, the `InvoiceItem` class has been renamed to `InvoiceLineItem` which better represents what it actually is and is consistent with Stripe's own terminology.
 Several methods have also been renamed to better reflect this.

-Lastly, the [`receipt.blade.php`](https://github.com/laravel/cashier/blob/11.x/resources/views/receipt.blade.php) view has gotten a thorough update.
-If you exported the view it's best that you do so again:
+Lastly, the [`receipt.blade.php`](https://github.com/laravel/cashier/blob/11.x/resources/views/receipt.blade.php) view has been thoroughly updated.
+If you have previously exported this view we recommend that you export it again to receive these updates:

     php artisan vendor:publish --tag="cashier-views" --force

-It is also highly recommended that you read up on Stripe's guides on Tax Rates:
+We also recommended that you familiarize yourself with Stripe's guides on Tax Rates:

 Stripe migration guide: https://stripe.com/docs/billing/migration/taxes Tax Rates documentation: https://stripe.com/docs/billing/taxes/tax-rates